nortikin/sverchok/docs/nodes/modifier_make/adaptive_polygons_mk2.rst

   of it.

   The default value is **Bounds**.

+- **Frame mode**.
+This defines when to apply "Frame / Fan" mode.
+The available values are:

+  - **Do not use**.
+Frame / fan mode will not be used.
+  - **NGons only**.
+Frame / fan mode will be used for NGons (n > 4) only.
+Other faces will be processed in simple replacement mode.
+  - **NGons and Quads**.
+Frame / fan mode will be used for NGons and Quads (i.e. n >= 4) only.
+Tris will be processed in simple replacement mode.
+  - **Always**.
+Frame / fan mode will be used for all faces.

+  The default value is **Do not use**.

+  Note that "Frame / Fan" mode makes either several Quads (when FrameWidth < 1.0) or several Tris (when FrameWidth == 1.0) out of each recipient face.
+How exactly these Quads and Tris will be processed is defined by **Faces mode** parameter.

 - **Faces mode**.
 This defines how deformations of donor object will be calculated for Quad and Tris recipient faces.
 Available values are: